MindForest: Mental Health AI

 Nonchalant dating — the next steps

 Nonchalance has its attractions and real risks.
 Use it deliberately, keep basic norms of reliability and closure, and practice tiny acts of vulnerability if you want deeper connection.
+You might also learn more about the risks of being a performative male or pick-me girl in the dating world.
 If repeated nonchalance leaves you lonely or puzzled, consider reflecting on attachment patterns or seeking professional support.

 Always Acting Nonchalant in Relationships — and Feeling Drained By It?
 Try MindForest